zhhangBian/LLaDA/README.md

 </div>

 ## News
-- [2024.05] We now provide evaluation code based on the [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) for the LLaDA-Base.
+- [2024.05] We have provided evaluation code based on the [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) for the LLaDA-Base.
-- [2024.02] We upload our paper to [arXiv](https://arxiv.org/abs/2502.09992) and open source [LLaDA-8B-Base](https://huggingface.co/GSAI-ML/LLaDA-8B-Base) and [LLaDA-8B-Instruct](https://huggingface.co/GSAI-ML/LLaDA-8B-Instruct).
+- [2024.02] We have uploaded our paper to [arXiv](https://arxiv.org/abs/2502.09992) and open-sourced [LLaDA-8B-Base](https://huggingface.co/GSAI-ML/LLaDA-8B-Base) and [LLaDA-8B-Instruct](https://huggingface.co/GSAI-ML/LLaDA-8B-Instruct).

 ## Inference